OPVL/birdribs-static/readme.md

 # birdribs static site

 This is the source code for the birdribs static site.
-It is built using [sass](https://sass-lang.com/) & [PHP 8.2](https://www.php.net/).
+It is built using [sass](https://sass-lang.com/) JS & html.
+It is built using [Vite](https://vitejs.dev/)

 ## Table of Contents